tahczeban/mapping-earthquakes/README.md

 **DELIVERABLE 1: ADD TECTONIC PLATE DATA**

-Tectonic plate data was obtained  and added to a map via d3.json() and geoJSON layers with LineString data so the tectonics plates could be seen as an overlay on the map (Figure 1).
+Tectonic plate data was obtained and added to a map via d3.json() and geoJSON layers with LineString data so the tectonics plates could be observed as an overlay on the map (Figure 1).

 <img width="1440" alt="third view-dark depicting tectonic plates" src="https://user-images.githubusercontent.com/90135381/152206194-c59decbb-8c6b-4250-8139-694c75601f21.png">